Juozas Purickis: Return to diplomacy

 In 1922, Purickis spent almost the entire year in Berlin trying to clear up the financial records.
 At the very end of the year, Prime Minister Ernestas Galvanauskas invited Purickis to participate in the Klaipėda Revolt of January 1923 and help Lithuanians capture the Klaipėda Region (Memel Territory), then a mandate of the League of Nations under temporary French administration.
 Purickis made declarations and explored possibilities of gaining Klaipėda Region was he was the Minister.
 Purickis was issued a fake passport under a Prussian Lithuanian-sounding last name Pėteraitis and helped rebels (mostly members of the Lithuanian Riflemen's Union) handle diplomatic aspects of the revolt – writing manifestos, negotiating with the French administration, organizing propaganda efforts, etc. Officially, he was the Lithuanian representative to the Directorate of the Klaipėda Region.
 The revolt was a success and Purickis was offered a job editing Lithuanian newspapers in Klaipėda Region, but refused and returned to Berlin.

 Purickis also helped Lithuania to negotiate trade deals with Germany (concluded on 1 June 1923) and Sweden (concluded on 17 February 1924).
 In March 1925, Purickis was sent as a special envoy to the Vatican to protest the Concordat with Poland.
-He brought a sternly worded diplomatic note, but could not deliver it to a Vatican official.
-Therefore, he modified the text and had it published in an Italian newspaper.
-Such a public airing of grievances led to the deterioration of the Holy See–Lithuania relations.
+He brought a sternly worded diplomatic note, and managed to deliver it on 3 April 1925 leading to the deterioration of the Holy See–Lithuania relations.

 In early 1926, Purickis returned to the Ministry of Foreign Affairs as director of the newly created Economics Department.
 It was established to conduct trade negotiations with Latvia, Germany, Soviet Union, France, and other countries.
 Purickis also dealt with a complaint of the Parliament of the Klaipėda Region to the League of Nations regarding the division of tax revenue and helped negotiate the Soviet–Lithuanian Non-Aggression Pact.
 In 1926, Purickis submitted a request to be defrocked but it was granted only in June 1929.
 On 20 December 1926, during trade negotiations in Moscow, Purickis married Elena Skriabina, a Ukrainian lady of Eastern Orthodox faith born in 1900, in a civil ceremony.
 The trade deal with the Soviet Union was concluded only in 1928.

 After the coup d'état in December 1926, Purickis was promoted to director of the Law–Administrative Department of the Ministry of Foreign Affairs.
 When the Lithuanian Christian Democratic Party decided to withdraw from the government on 15 May 1927, Purickis followed suit and resigned.
 It meant his retirement from politics and diplomacy.